 NetworkCheckr is designed for anyone who works with networks or wants to learn how they work:

-Whether you are studying for your CompTIA Network+ or CCNA certification, troubleshooting a production DNS issue at 2 AM, or setting up networking for a small business, these tools and guides are built with your workflow in mind.
+Maybe you are studying for CompTIA Network+ or CCNA.
+Maybe you are troubleshooting a production DNS issue at 2 AM.
+Maybe you are setting up networking for a small business.
+These tools and guides are built with your workflow in mind.

 Our Approach